grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 #### 2. The world is darker

 If supernatural monsters are real, this implies a world bleaker than our own.
-We might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc.
+We might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc. Conversely, if monsters can hide it means their atrocities are at least comparable to those of human's.

 The Darker World must be like the real world because familiarity is big part of the fantasy here.
 It has to be a world where the players could reasonably imagine themselves to exist, only deviating from reality as much as allows for the existence of monsters without breaking this assumption.